Background pattern

 1. What is gabapentina cinfa and what is it used for

-Gabapentina cinfa belongs to a group of medicines used to treat epilepsy and peripheral neuropathic pain (chronic pain caused by nerve damage).
+gabapentina cinfa belongs to a group of medications used to treat epilepsy and peripheral neuropathic pain (chronic pain caused by nerve damage).

-The active ingredient of gabapentina cinfa is gabapentina.
+The active substance of gabapentina cinfa is gabapentina.

-• Certain types of epilepsy (seizures initially limited to certain parts of the brain, whether the seizure spreads to other parts of the brain or not).
+• Certain types of epilepsy (seizures that are initially limited to certain parts of the brain, whether or not the seizure spreads to other parts of the brain).
 The doctor treating you or your child aged 6 years or older will prescribe gabapentina cinfa to help treat your epilepsy when your current treatment does not fully control the disease.
-You or your child aged 6 years or older must take gabapentina cinfa in combination with your current treatment unless otherwise instructed.
-Gabapentina can also be administered as a single medication in the treatment of adults and children over 12 years.
+You or your child aged 6 years or older should take gabapentina cinfa in combination with your current treatment unless otherwise indicated.
+Gabapentina can also be administered as a single medication in the treatment of adults and children over 12 years old.

 Peripheral neuropathic pain (chronic pain caused by nerve damage).
 There are various diseases that can cause peripheral neuropathic pain (mainly in legs and/or arms), such as diabetes or herpes.
-The pain sensation could be described as heat, burning, pulsating pain, stabbing pain, acute pain, spasms, continuous pain, tingling, numbness, and pins and needles, etc.
+The sensation of pain can be described as heat, burning, throbbing pain, shooting pain, stabbing pain, acute pain, spasms, continuous pain, tingling, numbness, and pinching sensation, etc.

-2. What you need to know before starting to take gabapentin cinfa
+2. What you need to know before taking gabapentina cinfa

 Do not take gabapentina cinfa

-• If you are allergic to gabapentina or any of the other ingredients of this medicine (listed in section 6).
+• If you are allergic to gabapentina or any of the other components of this medication (listed in section 6).

 Warnings and precautions